open open

 What is AR (Augmented Reality)?

-AR (Augmented Reality) is a technology that overlays digital information and content in a real environment.
-Using a smartphone, tablet, or a dedicated AR device, you can overlay virtual images, videos, audio, text, etc. on a real landscape.
+AR (Augmented Reality) is a technology that overlays digital information and content onto the real world.
+Using a smartphone, tablet, or dedicated AR device, it is possible to overlay virtual images, videos, audio, text, and more onto real-world scenery.

 Typical examples include the smartphone games "Pokémon GO" and "Pikmin Bloom."
-These games feel as if fictional characters have appeared in the real world, allowing you to experience new things through AR.
+These games make it seem as if fictional characters have appeared in the real world, providing a new experience through AR.

 The evolution of AR

-The technology that forms the foundation of AR emerged in the 1960s, and the concept of AR was born in the 1990s.
-This technology has become practical and popularized in earnest since the evolution of cameras and AI technologies and the spread of smartphones were combined.
-Furthermore, diversifying devices such as smart glasses and AR headsets has also helped to spread the word.
-In the early years, AR mainly focused on simple display methods using smartphone cameras, but technology has evolved significantly in recent years.
-Currently, the company is active in a wide range of industrial fields, including education, manufacturing, medical care, and entertainment, and is attracting attention as the core technology for the next generation.
+The technology underlying AR emerged in the 1960s, while the concept of AR was born in the 1990s.
+It wasn't until advances in camera and AI technology, along with the widespread use of smartphones, that the technology began to see widespread adoption and adoption.
+The diversification of devices, such as smart glasses and AR headsets, also contributed to its popularity.
+While early AR focused on simple display methods using smartphone cameras, the technology has evolved significantly in recent years.
+It is now being used in a wide range of industrial fields, including education, manufacturing, medicine, and entertainment, and is attracting attention as a core technology for the next generation

-As the term "augmented reality" suggests, it is a technology that superimposes digital content on the real landscapes and objects we see.
-For example, when you pass through your smartphone camera, directions will be displayed in the streetscape, and digital instructions will appear on the product.
-This is the ability to experience digital information in a way that blends in with nature in everyday life.
+As the term "augmented reality" suggests, it is a technology that overlays digital content onto the real-world scenery and objects we see.
+For example, by looking through a smartphone camera, directions can be displayed on a streetscape, or digital descriptions can appear on products.
+In this way, AR's unique feature is that it allows us to experience digital information in a way that blends naturally into our daily lives

 Another feature is that it can be experienced on a variety of devices.
-It is compatible with smartphones, smart glasses, tablets, etc., and there are also web ARs that allow you to easily use AR on your browser without downloading a dedicated app.
+It is compatible with smartphones, smart glasses, tablets, etc., and there is also Web AR, which allows you to easily use AR on your browser without downloading a dedicated app

-Technologies that realize the digital world include AR (augmented reality), VR (virtual reality), and MR (mixed reality).
+Technologies that bring the digital world to life include AR (Augmented Reality), VR (Virtual Reality), and MR (Mixed Reality).

-Virtual Reality (VR) is a technology that allows you to immerse yourself in a virtual space that is not real.
-Unlike AR, which is based on the real world, VR completely blocks the real world through a dedicated headset, stimulates the five senses, focusing on vision and hearing, and gives you an immersive feeling, allowing you to experience a new world.
+VR (Virtual Reality) is a technology that allows you to immerse yourself in a virtual space that is not real.
+Unlike AR, which is based on the real world, VR completely blocks out the real world through a dedicated headset, stimulating the five senses, primarily sight and hearing, to create an immersive experience and allow you to experience a new world

-Another great feature of VR is that it is freed from the constraints of reality.
+The greatest feature of VR is that it frees us from the constraints of reality.

-For example, you can do things that you cannot do in real life, such as flying in virtual spaces or walking on the seabed.
+For example, in a virtual space, we can fly in the sky or walk on the ocean floor, which are actions that are not possible in reality.
 In this way, VR can be said to be a technology that greatly expands the possibilities of our experiences.

-VR Games (Beat Saber, BIOHAZARD 7 residents evil)
+VR games (Beat Saber, BIOHAZARD 7 resident evil)

 A famous game using VR technology is "Beat Saber."
-This is a game where you play by slashing a cube that flies along with the rhythm and slashing it with a glowing sword.
-Even if you don't actually have a sword, you can use VR technology to feel and enjoy it as if you're holding a sword.
+In this game, you use a glowing sword to slash cubes that fly in time with the rhythm.
+Even if you don't actually have a sword, you can enjoy the game by using VR technology to feel as if you are holding one

 Source: Beat Saber – VR rhythm game

-Source: CAPCOM: Resident Evil 7 Resident Evil Official Website
+Source: CAPCOM: Resident Evil 7 biohazard official website

-Before the introduction of flight simulators for flight training, they practiced in actual aircraft training and classroom training.
-These practice methods have advantages, but they also have disadvantages such as high cost and accidents that lead to accidents during training.
-Since VR became popular, flight simulators have also allowed you to train dangerous scenarios in emergencies and inclement weather conditions.
+Before the introduction of flight simulators for flight training, training was done through actual aircraft or classroom learning.
+While these training methods have their advantages, they also have disadvantages, such as high costs and the risk of mistakes during training leading to accidents.
+With the spread of VR, flight simulators have made it possible to train for dangerous scenarios such as emergencies and bad weather conditions

-The use of VR in the architecture field is increasing rapidly.
-It is used to visualize 3D models in real space at design time, making it easier to check designs, and to compare design data with actual structures at construction sites to increase the accuracy of work.
-You can also supervise multiple sites from a distance and understand the situation.
+The use of VR in the construction industry is rapidly increasing.
+It is used during design to visualize 3D models in real space to make design confirmation easier, and at construction sites to compare design data with the actual structure to improve work accuracy.
+It can also be used to remotely supervise multiple sites and grasp on-site conditions

-MR (Mixed Reality) is a technology that combines the real world and the virtual world.
-To put it simply, it is a technology located somewhere between AR and VR, and is characterized by not only adding virtual elements to the real world, but also interacting with reality.
+MR (Mixed Reality) is a technology that combines the real world with the virtual world.
+Put simply, it's a technology that lies somewhere between AR and VR, and its unique feature is that it not only adds virtual elements to the real world, but also allows them to interact with reality.

-For example, a digitally made cup appears to be placed on a real table, and as the user moves, the cup moves according to its movement.
-This technology uses cameras and sensors to recognize the real environment, and naturally blends digital elements into it.
+For example, a digitally created cup appears to be placed on a real table, and as the user moves, the cup moves accordingly.
+This technology uses cameras and sensors to recognize the real environment and blends digital elements into it naturally.

-Additionally, digital images and objects can also move or change according to changes in real space and the arrangement of objects.
+Digital images and objects can also move and change in response to changes in the real space and the placement of objects.

 What is MR?
 MR Mixed Reality HoloLens